mabdullah525/Allinone/README.md

 ## 🚀 About this project
- This is the Nexcent website template.
+ This is the Allinone website template.

-* Only html css bootstrap and little scss use in this project
+* Only html css Tailwind and little bit java-script use in this project

 ## How to download ?